That’s where chore charts come in.

 Found on Nature Moms

-Challenge your kids to get their chores done BEFORE THEIR PARENTS DO each day since Mom and Dad are in on grabbing the money too!
+Challenge your kids to get their household chores done BEFORE you get in on it- since Mom and Dad are in on grabbing the money too!

-While some of these chore charts might require a little extra work in YOUR day, the rewards that everyone gets overall are well worth any headaches they may cause.
+While some of these chore charts might require a little time to fill out, the rewards that everyone gets overall are well worth any headaches they may cause.

 When your kids are all grown up and on their own, with a good, healthy work ethic, they’ll come back and thank you for it!